A Case of Exponential Convergence Rates for SVM: INTRODUCTION

-Ideally, leveraging the dataset ${\cal D}_n$, we would like to find a mapping $f_{{\cal D}_n}:\X\to\Y$ that is close to be optimal, in the sense that the excess of risk \( {\cal E}(f_{{\cal D}_n}) = {\cal R}(f_{{\cal D}_n}) - {\cal R}(f^*) \) is as small as it could be.
-Since this quantity is actually random, inheriting from the randomness of the samples, we will focus on controlling its average.
-We give a brief historical review of related literature before precising our contributions.
+Ideally, leveraging the dataset ${\cal D}_n$, one would like to find a mapping $f_{{\cal D}_n}:\X\to\Y$ that is close to be optimal, in the sense that the excess of risk \( {\cal E}(f_{{\cal D}_n}) = {\cal R}(f_{{\cal D}_n}) - {\cal R}(f^*) \) is as small as it could be.
+Since this quantity is actually random, inheriting from the randomness of the samples, statisticians focus on controlling its average.
+While classification is often the first problem described in introductory machine learning classes, several recent works have shown that, when the model is well-specified, as the number of samples grows, it is possible to show that this average decays much faster than what usual statistical learning theory suggests.
+This section provides a brief historical review of related literature before précising our contributions.

-\subsection{Statistical learning theory}
+\subsection{Statistical Learning Theory}

-The classical approach to minimize \eqref{eq:obj} without the knowledge of $\rho$ but with the sole access to samples ${\cal D}_n \sim \rho^{\otimes n}$ is to restrict the search over functions in a class ${\cal F}\subset\Y^\X$, and look for an empirical risk minimizer
+The classical approach to minimize \eqref{svm:eq:obj} without the knowledge of $\rho$ but with the sole access to samples ${\cal D}_n \sim \rho^{\otimes n}$ is to restrict the search over functions in a class $\cal F$, and look for an empirical risk minimizer

 If we denote by $f^*_{\cal F}$ the minimizer of ${\cal R}$ in ${\cal F}$, using the fact that ${\cal R}_{{\cal D}_n}(f^*_{\cal F}) \geq {\cal R}_{{\cal D}_n}(f^*_{{\cal D}_n})$, the excess of risk can be bounded as